When and Where to Use Smart Links

 Secure Your Data

 Legacy short link tools often make link data publicly available, allowing click metrics to be discovered by competitors.
-Not so with BL.INK.
+But not with BL.INK.
 BL.INK is built from the ground up to let you control and analyze your data privately.

 Smart Links are a surefire way to guide people to your website or landing pages.
 Our recent study revealed that up to 80% of users prefer short links with real words, as compared to both longer URLs and legacy short links.
 What marketer doesn’t want a more clickable link?